onjara/optic/README.md

 * Run each registered monitor against the log record
 * For each stream
   * Run each registered filter
-  * Run each registered obfuscator against the log record (if not filtered)
+  * Run each registered transformer against the log record (if not filtered)
   * Pass log record to stream for handling (if not filtered)
 * Return msg value (or resolved msg value in deferred logging)